AdamMc331/HackQuarantine/README.md

 In the second part of the workshop, we demonstrate how to run room queries on a background thread, so we don't block the UI while talking to the database.
 You can find that code [here](https://github.com/AdamMc331/HackQuarantine/pull/2/files).

+## Live Demo

+All of the code from the live demo is on the hq_demo branch: https://github.com/AdamMc331/HackQuarantine/compare/hq_demo?expand=1

 ## Additional Resources

 * Room: https://developer.android.com/training/data-storage/room